YashPimple/DevOps-Assesment/README.md

 # DevOps Assessment

-This assessment involves deploying a simple web application with DynamoDB using Docker, Kubernetes, and ArgoCD.
+This assessment involves deploying a simple web application with an Database using Docker, Kubernetes, and ArgoCD.
 Follow the steps below to complete the tasks.

-## Demo Video
-For a visual demonstration of the implementation, please watch the **demo video** [here](https://youtu.be/0BKfSIxGMVE).

 ## Step 1: Docker
 ### Task